yaswanth1701/simulation_benchmark/README.md

 - Integration of Mujoco and Drake.

 ## Acknowledgment:
-We would highly appreciate developers of open-source simulators and the robotics community suggesting or implementing new benchmark ideas using this benchmarking suite and opening a pull request for it.
+We would highly appreciate developers of open-source simulators and the robotics community suggesting or implementing new benchmarking ideas using this benchmarking suite and opening a pull request for it.
 If anyone comes across problems while running the benchmark, please inform us by opening an issue.